vikas-sachdeva/aws-journey/README.md

       - Electronic Design Automation
   - With FSx, Lustre file system can be launched that can process massive datasets at up to hundreds of gigabytes per second of throughout, millions of IOPS and sub-millisecond latencies.
   - It can store data directly on S3.
-  - Compatible wit all linux.
+  - Compatible with all linux.

 ## Amazon Machine Image AMI